curl/everything-curl/libcurl.md

-The next life safer when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode".
+The next life safer when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode":

+    CURLcode ret = curl_easy_setopt(handle, CURLOPT_VERBOSE, 1L);

 When libcurl is told to be verbose it will mention transfer related details and information to stderr while the transfer is ongoing.
 This is awesome to figure out why things fail and to learn exactly what libcurl does when you ask it different things.
 You can redirec the output elsewhere by changing stderr with `CURLOPT_STDERR` or you can get even more info in a fancier way with the debug callback (explained further in a later section).

 ## HTTP Cookies